jycd25/knowledge-assistant/README.md

 API) is only needed for answers and AI note tidying.

 ```
-npx knowledge-assistant
+node launcher/bin/ka.js
 ```

 That installs a private Python environment on first run, downloads a small embedding model (~130 MB), and opens the app in your browser.
+The launcher is not published to npm.

 ## Features